 Flowers visited: Mostly composites (Asteraceae) such as Ragwort, Tansy, Ox-eye Daisy, Mayweeds, Yarrow etc.

-Personal Records: I have only ever found it at Ballyhornan, Co.
+Personal Records: I have found it at Ballyhornan, Co.
 Down, where it flies in good numbers and forages on Sea Mayweed.
-It is possible that this may be its only occupied site in Ireland.
 Nesting occurs here in the soft rock cliffs above the shoreline in aggregations.
+I have also observed it at Gyles’ Quay in Co.
+Louth, where the habitat is similar to Ballyhornan/Killard Point in Co.
+Down.